FackJox/sandro-next/README.md

 ### Future Development
-**Finish off styling** including responsive design, further element animations and placeholders whilst the images load in the gallery.
+**Finish off styling** including responsive design, further element animations and placeholders whilst the images load in the gallery

-**More interactions** such as 3D text using pmndrs' Tunnel Rat tooling and wireframe mountains on click.
+**More interactions** such as 3D text using pmndrs' Tunnel Rat tooling and wireframe mountains on click

-**Loader** to be displayed when the site is loading, these will be footsteps in snow created by a SVG following a path on a white background.
+**Loader** to be displayed when the site is loading, these will be footsteps in snow created by a SVG following a path on a white background

-**Day Night cycle pause** on certain pages and in wireframe mode for ease of visibility of some elements and model **Movement interaction** Smooth out mouse movement interaction and use gyroscope for mobile devices **Post processing** to add more polish and mood to the 3D scene, I want to add depth of field and some bokeh or lens flare lighting effects when the sun rises as if the camera has a lens for added realism.
-The depth of field will also hide some artifacts from the small model.
+**Day Night cycle pause** on certain pages and in wireframe mode for ease of visibility of some elements and model

+**Movement interaction** Smooth out mouse movement interaction and use gyroscope for mobile devices

+**Post processing** to add more polish and mood to the 3D scene, I want to add depth of field and some bokeh or lens flare lighting effects when the sun rises as if the camera has a lens for added realism.
+The depth of field will also hide some artifacts from the small model

 **All Videos on YouTube Gallery** I need to add a #ALL on the YouTube gallery, this is loaded by the first API call but currently not easily accessed once the user presses into the different playlists

 **Bugs**

 ### Bugs